TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 Once you have submitted your changes they won't be visible straight away.
 Someone in the Documentation Team will need to approve the changes first before they are published.

+More information on how your submissions ("PR"s, "Pull Requests") will receive feedback can be found in the chapter :ref:`review-policy`.

 **Workflows**

 There are two different ways in which you can make your changes before submitting them for approval.